japila-books/spark-sql-internals/docs/spark-sql-HashJoin.md

 [x] JoinType is not supported
 ```

-NOTE: `join` is used when link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#doExecute[BroadcastHashJoinExec] and link:spark-sql-SparkPlan-ShuffledHashJoinExec.adoc#doExecute[ShuffledHashJoinExec] are executed.
+NOTE: `join` is used when spark-sql-SparkPlan-BroadcastHashJoinExec.md#doExecute[BroadcastHashJoinExec] and spark-sql-SparkPlan-ShuffledHashJoinExec.md#doExecute[ShuffledHashJoinExec] are executed.

 === [[innerJoin]] `innerJoin` Internal Method